|

 are all aware of the recent exhibitions and the remarkable prices realised for this humble artist's work.
 Most of

 us appreciate the beauty of his efforts but how much do we know about the man himself?
-This lecture
+This talk

 considers exactly why, despite never selling a painting and his committing suicide in poverty, no art historian